Georges Besse: Assassination

-Besse was gunned down at about 20:25 in the evening of 17 November 1986 on the sidewalk at the front steps of 16 Boulevard Edgar Quinet, walking to his 18th-century villa at 12 Boulevard Edgar Quinet — in Paris' 14th Arrondissement, the Montparnasse district.
+Besse was shot at about 20:25 in the evening of 17 November 1986 while walking on the sidewalk at the front steps of his 18th-century villa at 16 Boulevard Edgar Quinet in Paris' 14th Arrondissement, the Montparnasse district.
 It was witnessed by one of his daughters, who observed the street from an upstairs window while waiting for his 20:30 return.

 Besse's killers approached just as he alighted from his chauffeur-driven car a short distance from his home.
 Witnesses said he was shot four to six times, in the head and in the chest, dying almost immediately when he fell on the pavement.
 Reports varied on whether the assailants escaped by car, motorcycle, or on foot.

 Leaflets by the militant anarchist organization Action Directe were sent three months later.
 The organization claimed responsibility for the murder, stating the murder was in retaliation for his reforms of the financially stricken automaker Renault which involved laying off a large number of workers.
 However, the Action Directe members denied any responsibility during their trial.

 Two women, Nathalie Ménigon and Joëlle Aubron, were charged with his murder in March 1987 and were sentenced to life imprisonment in 1989.
 Two other Action Directe members, Jean-Marc Rouillan and Georges Cipriani, were convicted as accomplices and also sentenced to life imprisonment.